TunnelBear Free VPN Review (Updated 2022)

-TunnelBear is hugely popular among the free VPN community.
+TunnelBear Free VPN is hugely popular among the free VPN community.
 But is the paid version any better or worth paying the hefty $4.17/mo price?
-Find out about the pros and cons of TunnelBear in this 2020 review.
+Find out about the pros and cons of TunnelBear in this 2022 review.

 TunnelBear is a fairly renowned VPN service provider, yet it’s not because of its paid version that people use this VPN service.
 In fact, if you’re looking to purchase this VPN service, I highly suggest you stick with the free version.

-Even though TunnelBear offers servers in 23 countries, is compatible with iOS, Android, macOS, Windows, and browsers, offers 256-bit encryption, and supports a variety of payment methods, it’s still not as good as some other VPN services like PureVPN.
+Even though TunnelBear offers servers in 23 countries, is compatible with iOS, Android, macOS, Windows, and browsers, offers 256-bit encryption, and supports various payment methods, it’s still not as good as some other VPN services like ExpressVPN.

 My Rating Criteria